-Indicator Number of cases exceeding 52 weeks referral to treatment

-Month December 2018
+Indicator Number of cases exceeding 52 weeks referral to treatment Month December 2018

-Standard Zero Date expect to achieve standard March 2019 ·
+Standard Zero Date expect to achieve standard March 2019

-As at the end of December the Trust reported 6 patients waiting 52+ weeks of which; 3 are Urology, 1 General Surgery, 1 T&O and 1 Cardiology.

-3 patients have subsequently been discharged to their GP, 1 patient has been treated in January and 2 patients have been referred to NUH.

-3 of the 6 patients were identified as part of the historic validation of open pathways.

-3 patients were genuine 52+ waits, 1 T&O patient being a complex procedure and complex/unwell patient with extensive co-morbidities, treated early January at 57 weeks.
+Current position As at the end of December the Trust reported 6 patients waiting 52+ General Surgery, 1 T&O and 1 Cardiology. weeks of which; 3 a are Urology, 1 aa haan t antad in lanuary and O 3 patients have subsequently been discharged to their GP, 1 patient has been treated in January and 2 patients have been referred to NUH patients have been referred to NUH.
+Causes of underperformance 3 of the 6 patients were identified as part of the historic validation of open pathways d complex /unwell natient 3 patients were genuine 52+ waits, 1 T&O patient being a complex procedure and complex/unwell patient with extensive as marbidities, tracted early lanuary at 57 weeks with extensive co-morbidities, treated early January at 57 weeks.
 A second genuine wait was recorded in Urology, again a complex patient with a combined NUH/SFHFT pathway and elements of patient choice.
 This patient attended at 57 weeks and has subsequently been referred to NUH for consideration of surgery.
-A third Cardiology patient at 78 weeks has been referred to Cardiothoracic surgeons NUH for further advice.

-The Trust RCA and harm review process is followed for all patients waiting 52+ weeks.

-Actions to address Owner Deadline Validation team in place undertaking a methodical review of open Data Quality Dec 2018 pathways.
-Manager / DGM Patient pathways found to require a review are escalated to the DGMs In place divisional teams to identify immediate capacity to offer an OP appointment within 2 weeks.
-Weekly review of patients waiting 40+ Weeks at RTT PTL meeting and Deputy COO In place escalation to COO (Elective)
+A third Cardiology patient at 78 wee eks nas de en referred to Cardiothoracic surgeons NUH for further advice.
+The Trust RCA and harm review process is followed for all patients waiting g 52+ weel (S. Actions to address Owner Deadline Validation team in place undertaking a methodical review of open Data Quality Dec 2018 pathways.
+Manager , Patient pathways found to require a review are escalated to the DGMs , 20 In place divisional teams to identify immediate capacity to offer an OP 20100 appointment within 2 weeks.
+Weekly review of nationts waiting 40+ Weeks at RTT PTI meeting and Deputy 000 In place

+Weekly review of patients waiting 40+ Weeks at RTT PTL meeting and escalation to COO

+Deputy (COO (Elective))

+In place

+Improvement trajectory

+Improvement trajectory

+Improvement trajectory

+Improvement trajectory

 52 week waits may continue to be identified until the historic validation work is complete.
-This is expected to be completed by the end of January - a 4 week delay to the target completion date.
+This is expected to be completed by the end of January -a 4 week delay to the target completion date.